Why Do Dogs Bite?

-One of the biggest complaints I hear from owners with biting dogs is “My dog bites for no reason!”
+One of the most frequent statements I hear from owners of biting dogs is “My dog bites for no reason!”

 Hate to break it to ya, but I guarantee your dog had a reason.
-You are unable to recognize the cause of it.
-The urban myth that dogs just turn on people is so steeped into our collective conscience that we cannot imagine a time without it.
+You just don’t recognize the cause of it.
+The urban myth that dogs just turn on people is so steeped in our collective conscience that we cannot imagine a time without it.
 The reason dogs bite continues to be interpreted as an irrational act, as opposed to in defense of a potential threat.

 Dogs aren’t moral creatures.
 Their days are not filled with calculating their actions or understanding how those acts will impact the lives around them, nor do they blindly act without reason.
 They respond to the information their environment has supplied them with, and make decisions based on their perceived safety.